This essay got a high-school senior into Harvard, Yale, MIT, and other top schools

 His hard work certainly paid off.
 In addition to Harvard, he gained acceptances at Yale, MIT, Columbia and the University of Virginia.

-Rodriquez brilliantly merged two of his passions — music and maths — to explain how each has shaped his life and improved his happiness.
+Rodriquez brilliantly merged to of his passions — music and maths — to explain how each has shaped his life and improved his happiness.

 Rodriguez’ other impressive stats are included on his Admitsee profile.
 AdmitSee is an education startup that has 60,000 profiles of students who have been accepted into college.
 In addition to admissions essays, and test scores, the students list other data points for prospective students to browse.